top of page

 • Festival Internacional Balões de Ar Quente (Hot Air Balloon Festival): Early November in Alentejo, this festival features hot air balloons across eight towns, offering free mini flights with a charity donation.

 August and September are the busiest months for festas in central Portugal.
-Towns fill with Portuguese migrants visiting from countries like Luxembourg, France, the USA, Switzerland, the Netherlands, and the UK.
+Towns are filled with Portuguese migrants visiting from countries like Luxembourg, France, the USA, Switzerland, the Netherlands, and the UK.

 October Events: